 EXPOSED SHELVES AND CABINETS

 When the homeowner is cooking and needs to reach for the spices, they simply reached to the expose shelf and take the spice from it.
-If they want to display a clock, but don’t want to hang it, the topmost exposed shelf can be used to hold the clock.
+If they want to display a clock, but don’t want to hang it, the top most exposed shelf can be used to hold the clock.
 Simply set the clock to lean against the wall.
 It’s all a matter of convenience.

 CONCEALED KITCHEN WONDERS

-This applies to small kitchens or kitchens that want to have a little bit of a surprise factor.
+This applies for small kitchens or kitchens that want to have a little bit of a surprise factor.
 The best part of doing kitchen interior design is the fact that interior designers tend to think about practical and unique ways of making the kitchen truly part of the homeowner’s preference.
 One of the unique kitchen ideas is the concealed kitchen wonders.

-If the homeowner wants to have a breakfast nook or counter, they can have a pullout type nook that is hidden in one of the kitchen drawers.
+If the homeowner wants to have a breakfast nook or counter, they can have a pull out type nook that is hidden in one of the kitchen drawers.
 Or say the homeowner has an island kitchen and wants to have an open kitchen.
 They can simply pull out a hidden table top on the island kitchen and guests are treated to an open kitchen scene while they sit and watch the chef cook.
 Having concealed kitchen wonders makes the kitchen purely unique.

 BREAK THE MONOTONY

-Just because it is a kitchen does not mean it has to be a severe-looking kitchen.
+Just because it is a kitchen does not mean it has to be a severe looking kitchen.
 Interior designers accessorize it with jars, vases, frames, potted plants and even books.
 They can arrange it in many ways just as long as it is balanced and appealing.
-The third rule of kitchen interior design is to make the kitchen uniquely the homeowners.
+The third rule of kitchen interior design is to make the kitchen uniquely the homeowner’s.